lsolbach/qclojure/README.md

    Vizualization of quantum states and quantum circuits as ASCII, SVG or HTML

+1. **Notebook Support**

+   "Namespace as a Notebook" integration in [Clay](https://github.com/scicloj/clay) ensures reproducible and transparent results and publishing to HTML, and via [Quarto](https://quarto.org/), to books, reports, and presentations.

 1. **Comprehensive Testing & Validation**

    Extensive test suite with statistical validation of quantum circuit behavior and measurement outcomes